 The Wave Quartet came into being when the world-renowned marimba player Bogdan Bacanu was making an adaptation for his instrument of JS Bach’s three concertos for two harpischords.
 He teamed up with his former pupil Christoph Sietzen – a prizewinner in the 2014 ARD International Music Competition and a Rising Star of the European Concert Hall Organisation for the 2017/18 season – and with Emiko Uchiyama and Vladi Petrov, who had won a number of international competitions as a marimba duo.
 In 2019, Nico Gerstmayer, who is a percussionist in the Bruckner Orchester Linz, became a new member of the Wave Quartet instead of Vladi Petrov.

 "(...) the warm, earthy tone of well-played marimbas, I find the program highly enjoyable and approachable."

 - American Record Guide

 The ensemble made its debut in 2008 at the Berlin Konzerthaus, performing Bach’s C major concerto (BWV 1061a) in a version for four marimbas.
 Both the transcription and the performance were praised for respecting Bach’s original score and the spirit of historically informed performance.
-Since then, the music of Bach and contemporaries has been of key importance in the Wave Quartets broad repertoire that extends as far as Astor Piazzolla to the current new arrangement of Bizet’s “Carmen”, which will be released on CD in Spring 2019 by Sony Classical.
+Since then, the music of Bach and contemporaries has been of key importance in the Wave Quartets broad repertoire that extends as far as Astor Piazzolla to the current new arrangement of Bizet’s “Carmen”, which was released on CD in Autumn 2019 by Sony Classical.